tecladocode/web-dev-bootcamp/curriculum/section04/lectures/02_opening_html/README.md

 }
 ```

 If we write this code and refresh the page, you'll see the fonts have gotten much bigger!
-We've targetted the `body` element, and because `font-size` is an _inheritable property_, the font size change of the `body` element propagates to all other elements contained within the body (which is all of them!).
-Later on we'll learn how we can prevent this propagation, or use it selectively.
+We've targeted the `body` element, but notice the font sizes for `h1` and `p` have changed too.
+This is due to inheritance, which we'll learn more about in the next section.

 I don't want my text to be this big though, so I'll add slightly different styles: